 The name Penticton translates to “a place to stay forever.”
 After just one visit, you’ll know why.
 Between the beaches, vineyards, vistas, and craft breweries, this small city is definitely one of BC’s best kept secrets.

 Nestled between Lake Okanagan and Skaha Lake and surrounded by vineyards, orchards, trails, and gorgeous scenery, Penticton is paradise for cyclists, hikers, rock climbers and anyone who likes relaxing on a warm, sandy beach.
 On a hot day, splash in the cool lake, float on the water on a stand-up paddleboard, canoe or kayak, or drift lazily on an inner tube down the channel between the two lakes.
 If you’re feeling more active, head to the majestic Skaha Bluffs for some sensational rock climbing or jump on a bike to explore the Kettle Valley Rail Trail.
 In this four-season playground, you can golf most of the year, shop for local produce at the Penticton Farmers’ Market and fruit stands, and hit the slopes at nearby Apex Mountain Resort in the winter.

-Early founders Tin Whistle Brewery and the Barley Mill Brewpub ignited the craft beer scene two decades ago.
+Early founders Tin Whistle Brewery and the Barley Mill Brewpub ignited the craft beer scene 25 years ago.
 Innovation and new energy were provided by Cannery Brewing, Bad Tattoo Brewing, and Highway 97 Brewing.
 The newest arrival, Slackwater Brewing, offers a fresh take in its big downtown space.
 And local pubs and restaurants offer even more options for craft beer explorations following a day at the golf course or touring some of the excellent local wineries.
 This truly is a place to stay forever.